aaronmbos/aaronmbos/README.md

 ### Hey! 👋

-- 👨‍💻 I'm currently working at [Hudl](https://www.hudl.com) as an Engineering Manager.
+- 👨‍💻 I'm currently working on video encoding software at [Hudl](https://www.hudl.com) as a Senior Engineer.
 - 💭 You can find me blogging over at [aaronbos.dev](https://aaronbos.dev).

 <!--